 Because the purchasing person is overloaded and the cardboard is not a high priority.

 You have just discovered that there are excessive frame returns (defects) because of a letdown in the purchasing system.
 Should you increase inventory on cardboard layers?
 Would paying the purchasing person overtime to get the cardboard ordered cost less than the returned merchandise and lost customers?
 Should you hire another purchasing agent?
 Can you make the purchasing system more efficient?
 Once the problem is correctly identified, several solutions become evident.

 Ask Good Questions

 If you know how to ask good, successive "why" questions, and are able to ask them of the right people, you will find at least one root cause for a given problem.
-This approach takes very little time to perform--five minutes--and does not require the use of special analysis tools.
-When your people become familiar with the 5-Whys exercise, it can be a fast and easy way to get to the source of daily problems.
+This approach takes very little time to perform—five minutes—and does not require the use of special analysis tools.
+When your people become familiar with the 5-Whys exercise, it can be a fast and easy way to get at the source of daily problems.